In this section we’ll provide a few handy examples of common driver operations.

-CloudShell 8.3 allows developers to map connections between sub-resources residing on deployed Apps.
+Starting with CloudShell 8.3, developers can map connections between sub-resources residing on deployed Apps.
 This applies to scenarios where you want to map the port connections between virtual devices residing in App VMs.
 For example, to map the connection between port 1 residing on a virtual switch and port 2 residing on another virtual switch.
 For details, see Mapping Connections using App Sub-resources.

 Defining a connected command (which runs on another resource)

 In some scenarios, a command that runs on a specific resource logically requires the use of a different resource.
 These types of commands are called connected commands.
 They are executed on a resource in CloudShell Portal but in reality run on the connected resource (for example, a power switch) that performs the action.

 Power commands: Let’s say you have a target resource that is controlled by a power switch (PDU).
 When you run a Power On command on the target resource, the user may think the command is running on that resource but it actually runs on the PDU that is connected to the resource.

 Generic resource commands: A remote command is similar to a power command but is not limited to power commands only.
 For example, you could have a command, which modifies a target resource’s settings, but is actually running on the server that performs the modifications.